JIESUN233/Legion/README.md

 | drop_rate | 0.5 | 0.5 | 0.5 | 0.5 | 0.5 | 0.5 |
 | learning_rate | 0.003 | 0.003 | 0.003 | 0.003 | 0.003 | 0.003 |

-For end-to-end performance, we use 16GB V100 memory and 40GB A100 memory.

 ## Build Legion from Source